 - Hormone stimulation/injections go on for approximately 8 to 14 days as part of your IVF Cycle timeline.

-- Monitoring will be either everyday or every other day as per your doctors orders (blood work and ultrasound).
+- Monitoring will be either every day or every other day as per your doctor orders (blood work and ultrasound).

 - Once follicles are mature, you will be instructed to take your trigger shot.

-- If your doctor is recommending it, you will begin progesterone supplementation the day after retrieval.
+- If your doctor is recommending it, you will begin progesterone supplementation the day after oocyte retrieval.